ashishmgofficial/etl-voucher-api/README.md

 4. `Postgres DB`: Airflow metastore and `Datawarehouse`
 5. `FastAPI`: REST API framework

+**Reason for choosing pyspark for main transformation is scalability.
+Other choices mey include Koalas ( for Pandas API lovers ) , Dask or Vaex.
+The whole point being distributed processing which provides us horizontal scalability on commodity hardware.

 Following are the logic applied for calculating the `recency` and `frequency` segments:

 ### Frequency Segment